Safe motor arming system

 - It will not be possible to determine if the motor is running via a logical switch

-- It's more difficult to debug.
+- It's more difficult to debug since the logic is split between two menus

-- There is some data duplication.
+- There will be some data duplication.

 I don't recommend this approach.